x-square/data_analytics/24-02-advanced-data-analytics.md

 You will build a dataframe for the claims classification data.
 After the dataframe is complete, you will organize the claims data for the process of exploratory data analysis, and update the team on your progress and insights.

-### Team members at TikTok

-#### Data team roles

-- Willow Jaffey, Data Science Lead
-- Rosie Mae Bradshaw, Data Science Manager
-- Orion Rainier, Data Scientist

-The members of the data team at TikTok are well versed in data analysis and data science.
-Messages to these more technical coworkers should be concise and specific.

-#### Cross-functional team members

-- Mary Joanna Rodgers, Project Management Officer
-- Margery Adebowale, Finance Lead, Americas
-- Maika Abadi, Operations Lead

-Your TikTok team includes several managers, who oversee operations.
-It is important to adjust your general correspondence appropriately to their roles, given that their responsibilities are less technical in nature.

-#### Specific project deliverables

-With this end-of-course project, you will gain valuable practice and apply your new skills as you complete the following:

-- Course 2 PACE Strategy Document to plan your project while considering your audience members, teammates, key milestones, and overall project goal.
-- Answer the questions in the Jupyter notebook project file
-- Complete coding prep work on project's Jupyter notebook
-- Summarize the column Dtypes
-- Communicate important findings in the form of an executive summary

-## Waze scenario

-TikTok's data team needs you to problem-solve and communicate your findings.
-Good luck on your tasks!

-Waze's free navigation app makes it easier for drivers around the world to get to where they want to go.
-Waze's community of map editors, beta testers, translators, partners, and users helps make each drive better and safer.
-Waze partners with cities, transportation authorities, broadcasters, businesses, and first responders to help as many people as possible travel more efficiently and safely.

-You'll collaborate with your Waze teammates to analyze and interpret data, generate valuable insights, and help leadership make informed business decisions.
-Your team is about to start a new project to help prevent user churn on the Waze app.
-Churn quantifies the number of users who have uninstalled the Waze app or stopped using the app.
-This project focuses on monthly user churn.

-This project is part of a larger effort at Waze to increase growth.
-Typically, high retention rates indicate satisfied users who repeatedly use the Waze app over time.
-Developing a churn prediction model will help prevent churn, improve user retention, and grow Waze's business.
-An accurate model can also help identify specific factors that contribute to churn and answer questions such as:

-- Who are the users most likely to churn?
-- Why do users churn?
-- When do users churn?

-For example, if Waze can identify a segment of users who are at high risk of churning, Waze can proactively engage these users with special offers to try and retain them.
-Otherwise, Waze may lose these users without knowing why.

-Your insights will help Waze leadership optimize the company's retention strategy, enhance user experience, and make data-driven decisions about product development.

 ### Project background

 Waze's data team is in the earliest stages of the churn project.
 The following tasks are needed before the team can begin the data analysis process: